UjuEmmanuella/Customer-Segmentation-with-RFM-Analysis-Identifying-High-Value-Shoppers-with-MicrosoftExcel/README.md

 # 📊 RFM Analysis in Excel – Customer Segmentation Project Identifying High Value Shoppers

-This repository contains the code and files for the ShopLeft Mall Customer Segmentation Project.
-The full report and detailed documentation are available [here](https://medium.com/@UjuEmmanuella/rfm-analysis-in-excel-a-complete-guide-to-customer-segmentation-a0518ccf094c).
+This repository houses key files and documentation for ShopLeft Mall Customer Segmentation Project.
+You can find the comprehensive report and in-depth documentation on Medium. [here](https://medium.com/@UjuEmmanuella/rfm-analysis-in-excel-a-complete-guide-to-customer-segmentation-a0518ccf094c).

 ### 🔍 Project Overview